 Crowdfunding platforms are intermediaries helping investors and lenders finding businesses that need financing and helping businesspeople to raise capital.
 Crowd financing is the modern alternative to traditional bank financing and best solution to SME or start-up financing.

-European Regulation on European Crowdfunding Service Providers (ECSP) coming in to the force on 10 November 2021 predicts crowdfunding boom in continental Europe.
+European Regulation on European Crowdfunding Service Providers (ECSP) came in to the force on 10 November 2021.
+New regulation predicts crowdfunding boom in continental Europe.
 European Union is the World’s biggest common market having 450 million consumers and more than 20 million businesses.
-Regulation creates common crowdfunding rules and the single license “passporting” regime in all European Union and European Economic Area (EU/EEA) allowing crowd financing function smoothly all across Europe.
+Regulation creates common crowdfunding rules and the single license “passporting” regime in all European Union and European Economic Area (EU/EEA) allowing crowd financing platforms attract investors from all Europe.

 The aim of the new regulation is to support cross-border funding and improve access to this innovative form of finance for small-medium enterprises (SMEs) and start-ups.
 European banks and other traditional lenders are not able to finance all the businesses because of the risk regulations and other risk mitigation and regulatory restrictions.
 Crowdfunding platforms provide a marketplace for other lenders to fill the gaps in business financing.
 Crowdfunding is an ideal financing tool for start-up financing letting lenders get the share in start-ups, lend them through loan agreements, securities, and token issues.

-Rise of capital through loan agreements, bonds, stocks, securities, and Token offerings
+Rise of capital through loans, bonds, stocks, other securities, and token offerings

 Licensed Crowdfunding platform operators are permitted to finance their client companies through crowdfunding platforms using different instruments:

 assignment of claim rights deriving from existing credit agreements.